yiphei/yif-AI/deep_sight_transformer/README.md

 ## Conclusions

 Given the nature of planning, the hypothesis was that adding a planning objective to a model would improve both train and validation loss.
 The training loss would improve because of the prominent role that planning plays in the next token prediction.
-The validation loss would improve because planning shares a strong affinity with generalization.
+The validation loss would improve because planning shares a strong correlation with generalization.
 The results from the new model fully substantiate the hypothesis.

 Alas, the principal limitation is my personal compute budget, so this project cannot avail itself of further analysis and experimentation.